james-th94/WaveCompare/README.md

 # WaveCompare
-Compare wave model output to observation data.
+Streamlit app to compare wave model output to observation data.

+Can launch app at https://wavecompare.streamlit.app/.